mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 "Foo"
 ```

 The macro expands the `expr` and `body` arguments.
-Macros always generate quoted Lisp code, that's why the result of a macro must use a quoted expression.
+Macros always (should) generate quoted Lisp code, that's why the result of a macro should be a quoted expression.
 Quoted expressions are not evaluated, they are just plain data (a list), so the macro expression can be replaced with the macro body whereever the macro is used.
-We can expand (using `MACROEXPAND`) the macro to see what it would be replaced with.
+We can expand the macro (using `MACROEXPAND`) to see what it would be replaced with.
 Let's have a look at this:

 ```nohighlight
 CL-USER> (macroexpand-1 '(my-when (= 1 1)